Sayalee-Damle/transcriber/README.md

 ## Configuration
-configure the .env file might like this:
+configure the .env file like this:
 To specify configurations use .env file

 ```